Wavez/fourthdrive/README.md

 #  [fourthdrive.com](https://fourthdrive.com)
 Synths, techno, modular gear—my obsession since the early 2010s.
-This site is the home for my music project, and a playground for experimenting with minimal web design and dynamic SVG animations
+This site is where my music lives — and, mostly, where I play around with minimal quirky SVG animations 😂.

 ```bash
 ______               _   _      ______      _